Tilbury to East Tilbury via the 2 Forts Way Walk

 The coast path is currently blocked by the river pier of the (now closed) landfill site, which is being transformed / reclaimed into the TTNP.
 As of 2020, the working pier blocks the onward route.
 It is being used to bring in material to transform the site.
 Hopefully, as the TTNP expands in to the former landfill site, a new stretch of coast path will eventually be be created.

 The England Coast Path plan (status: route proposed) is an inland diversion around the site until it is finished.
 See England Coast Path Proposal.
-Once the TTNP is fully open, the path route may be reconsidered.
+Once the TTNP is fully open, the England Coast Path route may be reconsidered.

 Updated: Jul-21 (coast path not yet open)